tchapeaux/ws-emperor-game/README.md

 A fun game to play with friends

 - Everyone chooses a mystery name in secret
-- You have to guess who invented which name
+- You have to guess who chose which name

 Implemented using [socket.io](https://socket.io).